Official Site Links

 Prior to the University of North Carolina, Pagano spent two seasons (2005-06) as the Raiders defensive backs coach.
 In 2006, the Raiders led the NFL in pass defense, and ranked third in total defense.

 Pagano started his coaching career as a graduate assistant at Southern California (1984-85), before taking the same role at the University of Miami (1986).
 In 1987, he started a two-year stint at Boise State where he coached outside linebackers.
 Pagano then spent one season (1989) at East Carolina coaching secondary, before moving to UNLV where he led the secondary (1990) and was named defensive coordinator (1991).
 In 1992, Pagano returned to East Carolina, coaching the secondary and outside linebackers for three seasons.

 Collegiately, he was a four-year letterman and two-year starter at strong safety for Wyoming and graduated with a degree in marketing in 1984.

-Indianapolis Colts quarterback Andrew Luck throws a 10-yard TD pass to wide receiver Hakeem Nicks.
+Indianapolis Colts quarterback Andrew Luck throws a 3-yard touchdown pass to tight end Dwayne Allen.

 Houston Texans quarterback Tom Savage botches the hand-off to running back Arian Foster, fumbles, recovered by Indianapolis Colts linebacker Bjoern Werner.